 Forest Discovery Center

 Interactive exhibits provide an engaging way for the whole family to learn about the importance of forest management.
 Kids will love the fire fighting helicopter simulator as they're taken over a raging forest fire, and everyone enjoys the center's 15 hands-on exhibits.
-The center also features an 18-minute movie, a scavenger hunt, and a land management computer game.
-Don't forget to drop by the Giving Tree Gift Shop and Forest Bounty Café.
+The center also features an 18-minute movie and a scavenger hunt.
+Don't forget to drop by the Giving Tree Gift Shop and Hobnob Restaurant at the Cradle.